 The Informational Prompt Message is a Non-Financial message type (Transaction Type 36) with a Message Type of 14.
-It is discussed separately in this chapter due to its many uses.
+It is discussed separately in this section due to its many uses.

-As described in Chapter 2 under Non-Financial Messages, all Non-Financial messages have the following generic format:
+As described under “Message Details” in Non-Financial Messages, all Non-Financial messages have the following generic format: